Storting: Other committees

 There are four other committees, that run parallel to the standing committees.
 The Enlarged Committee on Foreign Affairs consists of members of the Standing Committee on Foreign Affairs and Defence, the presidium, and the parliamentary leaders.
 The committee discusses important issues related to foreign affairs, trade policy, and national safety with the government.
 Discussions are confidential.
 The European Committee consists of the members of the Standing Committee on Foreign Affairs and Defence and the parliamentary delegation to the European Economic Area (EEA) and the European Free Trade Area (EFTA).
 The committee conducts discussions with the government regarding directives from the European Union.

 The Election Committee consists of 37 members, and is responsible for internal elections within the parliament, as well as delegating and negotiating party and representative allocation within the presidium, standing committees, and other committees.
 The Preparatory Credentials Committee has 16 members and is responsible for approving the election.

 Appointed agencies

 Five public agencies are appointed by parliament rather than by the government.
 The Office of the Auditor General is the auditor of all branches of the public administration and is responsible for auditing, monitoring and advising all state economic activities.
-The Parliamentary Ombudsman is an ombudsman responsible for public administration.
-It can investigate any public matter that has not been processed by an elected body, the courts, or within the military.
+The Parliamentary Ombudsman is an ombudsman responsible for public administration, who can investigate any public matter that has not been processed by an elected body, the courts, or within the military.
 The Ombudsman for the Armed Forces is an ombudsman responsible for the military.
 The Ombudsman for Civilian National Servicemen is responsible for people serving civilian national service.
 The Parliamentary Intelligence Oversight Committee is a seven-member body responsible for supervising public intelligence, surveillance, and security services.
 Parliament also appoints the five members of the Norwegian Nobel Committee that award the Nobel Peace Prize.